nonfx/terrarium/src/pkg/metadata/app/readme.md

-# App Dependency Format Documentation
+# App Manifest

-The App Dependency Format is a specification that allows application developers to define and manage the dependencies of their applications in a structured manner.
+The App Manifest Format is a specification that allows application developers to define and manage the dependencies of their applications in a structured manner.
 This format is used in conjunction with the Terrarium tools, which handle the resolution and provisioning of these dependencies.

 ## Overview